jerrold110/Library-Kmars/README.md

 - Selection of Sum-Square-Error or Sum-Error metric for KMedoids cluster centroid update and overall fit score
 - Data type changes to float64 during distance calculation to avoid numerical overflow

-## Distance metric
+## Distance metrics
 The distance metric selected at initialisation is the same metric used for:
 - Centroid initialisation with kmeans++
-- Overall SSE in original distance metric, and euclidean distance (for comparing different distance metrics on the same algorithm)
+- Sum squares error metrics in distance metric at initialisation
-- Kmedoids centroid selection and all-cluster-centroid-update-approval
+- Kmedoids centroid selection and all-cluster-centroid-update-approval The field that never changes how it is calculated:
+-  Manhattan distance (L1 norm) for SSE residuals (to compare different metrics of the same algo)

 ## Future features
 - Data validation to take in pandas dataframes
 - More algorithms, algorithm upgrades (FastPAM for Kmedoids instead of Naive)
 - More distance metrics
+- Heuristic centroid initialisation: picks the n_clusters points with the smallest sum distance to every other point

 ## Issues
 Currently only accepts numpy arrays as input.